Manuteaa/dbd_autoSkillCheck/README.md

 - The position of the cursor relative to the area to hit : outside, a bit before the hit area and inside the hit area.

 **We experimentally made the conclusion that following the type of the skill check, we must hit the space bar a bit before the cursor reaches the great area, in order to anticipate the game input processing latency.
-That's why we have this dataset structure and granularity.**
+That's why we have this dataset structure and granularity (with ante-frontier and frontier areas recognition).**

 To alleviate the laborious collection task, we employed data augmentation techniques such as random rotations, random crop-resize, and random brightness/contrast/saturation adjustments.